auriq/essentia_docs/source/reference/manuals/generate_essentia_ref.rst

       -h, --help       show this help message and exit --label [LABEL]  select a datastore
-      --scan           scan and update stats on datastore
+      --scan           scan and update stats on datastore --short          return total file count and size only. used with --scan

 --------------------------------
 **ess probe**